nushell/nushell.github.io/book/types_of_data.md

 :::

-You can iterate over a record by first transposing it into a table:
+You can iterate over the key-value pairs of a record by first transposing it into a table:

 ```nu
 > {name: "Sam", rank: 10} | transpose key value